KashEight/CustomDiscordStatus/strings/txt/README.txt

 Introdution:
  This is all strings this mod use.
- If you want to change the strings, you need to change value (not a key).
+ If you want to change the strings, you need to change the value (not a key).

 Style: JSON